Life’s Fractional Challenges: How to Solve Word Problems on Adding and Subtracting Fractions with Different Denominators

 Begin by reading the word problem thoroughly.
 Identify the fractions involved and their respective denominators.

-2. Visualizing the Scenario:
+2. Picturing the Scenario:

 Imagine the situation described in the problem.
 This visualization aids in understanding the problem and determining the required operation.